 - World Championship.
 It is a series of international competitions supported by the International Skating Union.

 - World Cup Calgary.
 It is a series of speed skating events taking place under the auspices of the International Skating Federation every winter.
 It is one of the most important stops in the World Cup circuit.

 The first official speed skating competition in Canada is considered to be the race of three British army officers in 1854.
 From Montreal along the St. Lawrence River, they got to Quebec.
 It did not take long for the sport to become one of the Canadians’ favourites and enter the country’s sporting culture.

 Already in 1887, a special organization was created – the Amateur Skating Association of Canada.
 Today, this association controls and hosts all events and competitions in this sport in Canada.

 As the popularity of speed skating and the number of professional athletes grew every year, there was a need for a body to govern this sport at the international level.
-Therefore, in 1892, all the world’s skaters united in the International Skating Union (ISU).
+Therefore, in 1892, all the world’s skaters united in the International Skating Union (ISU) Canada.
 The Canadian branch joined the ISU in 1894.
 Today, the ISU home is responsible for organizing and regulating major speed skating competitions

 Very popular in the US and Canada today, the short track was created in 1905.
 Since then, competitions have been held on two tracks or distances.

 In the next century, the Amateur Skating Association of Canada experienced major changes.
 In 1960, the association was renamed to the Canadian Amateur Speed Skating Association.
 In 2000, the organization took its current name Speed Skating Canada.

 Basic Rules of Speed Skating Race

 A speed skating race looks like this: